OndrejMottl/VegVault-FOSSILPOL/README.md

-# BIODYNAMICS: Get and proccess fossil pollen data
+# VegVault: Get and proccess fossil pollen data

 This is part of the [BIODYNAMICS project](https://ondrejmottl.github.io/projects/BIODYNAMICS/).